-You always dreamed of being a nurse and your job doesn’t disappoint.
+You always dreamed of being a nurse.

 Table of Contents

-- What is a Traveling Nurse?
+- What Is a Traveling Nurse?

 - Should I Become a Travel Nurse?

-What is a Traveling Nurse?
+What Is a Traveling Nurse?

 Traveling nurses can accept assignments in a wide variety of health care settings, including:

 - Nursing homes